abhishekarya1/Hash-Define-myNotes/content/system-design/notes.md

 Video: [What is CAP Theorem?](https://youtu.be/_RbsFXWRZ10)

 **PACELC Theorem**: In case of ("PAC") we need to choose between C or A, (E)lse (even if system is running normally in the absence of partitions), we need to choose between (L)atency and (C)onsistency.

-**Consistency Patterns**:
-- **Weak Consistency**: after a write, reads may or may not see it.
-Ex - UDP in video streaming
-- **Eventual Consistency**: after a write, it may take sometime to update.
-Data is updated async.
-Ex - DNS
-- **Strong Consistency**: data is updated sync.
-Ex - Filesystems and RDBMS.
-Transactions need this.

-**Availability Patterns**:
-- **Fail-over**: in case of failures, another system takes incoming traffic
-	- Master-slave: heartbeats are sent by master to slave, in case of failure, slave takesover IP address of master ans serves requests
-	- Master-master: both servers manage traffic, spreading load amongst themselves
-- **Replication**:
-	- Master-slave: master serves reads and writes, replicating writes to one or more slaves, which serve only reads
-	- Master-master: both masters corrdinate with each other on writes, if anyone goes down, system continues to work fine with one master